North American Racing Team

 The North American Racing Team (NART) is a motorsport racing team founded in 1958.
 It was created by businessman Luigi Chinetti to promote the Ferrari marque in North America through success in endurance racing.

-It was created in 1958 when Chinetti received backing from wealthy racers George Arents and Jan de Vroom.
+It was created in 1958 when Chinetti received backing from wealthy racers George Arents, Jr and Jan de Vroom.
 Ferrari already had a close relationship with Chinetti due to his success in selling the maker's road cars in the important American markets, and thus NART received a continuous line of Ferrari racers and support from factory mechanics.

 In racing

 NART raced at only the world's premier races, such as the 24 Hours of Daytona in Florida and the 24 Hours of Le Mans in Le Mans, France.
 Their first race was the 12 Hours of Sebring in March 1958, with a 250 GT.

-Pedro Rodríguez won the second and the third editions of Daytona with NART team.
-In 1963 was a three hours race and in 1964 a 2,000 kilometers, both in a Ferrari 250 GTO (the 24 hours race would start until 1966).
+Pedro Rodríguez won the second and the third editions of Daytona with the NART team, both in a Ferrari 250 GTO.
+The 1963 event was a three hour race and the 1964 event was a 2,000 km race; the 24 hour race would start in 1966.